yieldgate/yieldgate/README.md

 # Yieldgate

-Yield Gate is a new monetisation tool for anyone to start receiving donations, or to support their favourite public goods projects, creators, and security researchers, with yield.
-No NFTs or tokens, just good old MATIC!
+Yieldgate is a protocol that allows anyone to start earning and building products with programmable yield.

 Built with ❤️ on top of Aave, Polygon, and others.

 ![Yieldate](https://i.imgur.com/j316O86.png "Yieldgate")